evan722/CL-AI-MVP/README.md

 will query GPT, synthesise audio using ``gTTS`` and generate a short video of the avatar speaking the answer.
 After playback finishes, the lesson resumes automatically.

+## Default demo content

+The `inputs/` folder contains `slides.pdf`, `audio.wav`, `timestamps.json` and
+`avatar1.mp4`.
+These are copied into place at startup so the home page always shows a working example.
+Replace these files with your own before launching the server to change the preloaded class.